Berkeley-MDes/tdf-fa24-anoshrimp/README.md

 ### Reflections

-* I have improved my proficiency in Grasshopper through LinkedIn and YouTube tutorials.
+I have improved my proficiency in Grasshopper through LinkedIn and YouTube tutorials.
 Turning to structured tutorials create me a good start.
-* I adapted my design approach by substituting filleted boxes for cylinder legs due to difficulties with edge filleting in Grasshopper.
-Being flexible in the design process is important and it accelerates the process.
-* I actively sought advice from GPT and YouTube tutorials to overcome some technical challenges.
+Since I adapted my design approach by substituting filleted boxes for cylinder legs due to difficulties with edge filleting in Grasshopper, I learned that being flexible in the design process is important and it accelerates the process.
+What really helped me was that I actively sought advice from GPT and YouTube tutorials to overcome some technical challenges.
 Those immediate resources are helpful.
-* Consulting with a makerspace technologist made my printing succeed easier.
-* The thorough documentation of each step of the process, from concept to final product helped me learn to iterate on the design based on physical testing outcomes.
+Also, consulting with a makerspace technologist made my printing succeed easier.
+Last, The thorough documentation of each step of the process, from concept to final product helped me learn to iterate on the design based on physical testing outcomes.

 ### Speculations

-* I might explore some more elements into the phone stand design, allowing for easier adjustments for this current design.
-* I'll revisit the current design to improve the filleting technique for smoother transitions between surfaces to create a more polished version.
-* I might explore more complex forms in Grasshopper for future projects, so that I can gradually building up my skills by tackling more challenging designs.
-* For future projects, I will still refer to online tutorials and youtube videos to seek help for making projects.
+In the future, I might explore some more elements into the phone stand design, allowing for easier adjustments for this current design.
+If I have more time, I'll revisit the current design to improve the filleting technique for smoother transitions between surfaces to create a more polished version.
+In general, I might explore more complex forms in Grasshopper for future projects, so that I can gradually building up my skills by tackling more challenging designs.
+For future projects, I will still refer to online tutorials and youtube videos to seek help for making projects.
+Those speculations were based on what sounded intersting to me and what helped me along the way during the phone stand project.

 ---